Why do I find such contradictory answers about how to move my household goods to Mexico?

 From a “north of the border” perspective, especially for someone new to Mexico, what can be one of the more infuriating issues of complying with the Mexican system is that rules can change more frequently than you would expect and can also change depending on circumstances, in this case, such as where you cross your household goods into Mexico, what manner you cross your household goods, if you’re a permanente or temporal, etc.

-Relative to the third reason, even more mind-blowing is when there is a rule or a law that clearly states how something must be done, but it is not followed, which happens al the time, while some unwritten ones are enforced.
+Relative to the third reason, even more mind-blowing is when there is a rule or a law that clearly states how something must be done but it is not followed, which happens al the time, while some unwritten ones are enforced.

 Sorry.
 Don’t shoot the messenger.
 That’s just how it works here.